-Students will be involved in a variety of tasks that include clerical and administrative duties, market research, database maintenance, customer service, spreadsheet development, resume screening, and more.
+Students will be involved in a variety of tasks that may include clerical and administrative duties, market research, database maintenance, customer service, spreadsheet development, resume screening, and more.
 The internship requires a professional commitment and is considered as part of a student’s overall grade.
-Former students have worked in departments such as Business Affairs, the School of Medicine, Environmental Health and Safety, Facilities and Plant Services, Early Childhood Education and Development, Academic Affairs, and Extension.
+Former students have worked in departments such as Business Affairs, the School of Medicine, Environmental Health and Safety, Facilities and Plant Services, Early Childhood Education and Development and Academic Affairs.